 In the words of Dave Berry, an American author and humorist – “If you had to identify in one word the reason why the human race has not achieved, and never will achieve, its full potential, that one word would be – meetings!”.
 Feel free to add to this list – but above all – keep your meetings on track.

-Copyright (c) 2020.
+Copyright (c) 2022.
 Brian Smith – Power Link Dynamics.
 Not to be reproduced without permission.
-To find out more about Brian and what he can do for you and your organization visit https://briansmithpld.com or via email – email@example.com
+Brian works with people who want to develop soft skills to communicate and interact more effectively and discover how to get the best out of themselves and others.
+To find out more about Brian and what he can do for you and your organization, visit https://briansmithpld.com or email him at – firstname.lastname@example.org